NJ Long-Term Care Ombudsman

 Volunteer Advocates Help Safeguard Seniors

 The Office of the Ombudsman is assisted in its advocacy by citizen volunteers.
-Each trained volunteer advocate visits an assigned facility for at least four hours per week.
+Volunteer advocates solve problems for the long term care residents and ensure all the residents are being treated with dignity and respect.
+Each volunteer is trained 32 hours and passes a certification exam to participate.
 These dedicated volunteers look out for people living in long-term facilities, many of whom have no one else to help them.
 More volunteers are needed.
 Learn more about this program.